Hande Yener: Politics

 Although Hande Yener stated that she followed politics closely, she did not take part in any political movement or event for many years.
 However, in 2013 she reacted to the urban development plan for Istanbul's Taksim Gezi Park by joining the Gezi Park protests at the Taksim Square.
 She also canceled her concerts because of the events.
 She then made a statement saying that she was "not involved in an organizations by any party".
 In July 2014, Yener and other artists from the same production company joined Prime Minister Recep Tayyip Erdoğan's campaign meeting for the presidential elections.
-The participation of Yener and other artists in the meeting was subject to negative criticism by the opponents of the Erdogan Government.
+The participation of Yener and other artists in the meeting was subject to negative criticism by the opponents of the Erdoğan government.
 Yener stated that her appearance in the meeting was an example of personal freedom and replied to the criticism by saying that the so-called freedom lovers were liars.
 In an interview in March 2015, she was reminded of the criticism, in response to which she said: "I find ourselves right to be free and to be free to communicate.
 Such a communication took place.
 Now that I'm one of the pop stars of this country, isn't viewing my participation in that meeting as improper a type of stuffiness?"
 In July, after the failed coup attempt occurred in Turkey, she became one of the signatories of an anti-coup bulletin alongside other celebrities and the next month, in the Yenikapı Rally Area, she joined the Democracy and Martyrs Rally, organized by the government of AKP and the opposition parties CHP and MHP.
 In April 2018, together with various other singers and actors, she went to Hatay to visit the Turkish soldiers who were in the Operation Olive Branch.
 In December 2019, Yener together with Demet Akalın and producer Polat Yağcı had a meeting with Turkish President Recep Tayyip Erdoğan.
 Prevention of child abuse and violence against women were among the discussed topics during the meeting.